geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-16/meeting-transcript.md

 You just specify the hosts.

 ##### **Wozeparrot & Geohot** [[00:58:13](https://www.youtube.com/watch?v=MXDfAfrJmrQ&t=3493)]
-Like, no, I don't see any other multi-framework that...
+Like, no, I don't see any other multi-framework that..
 Geohot: Well, no, but I actually do kind of like that, because you could say, like, I want to put on four GPUs there and four GPUs there.
 Yeah, I like this better.
 I like it better, specifying on the client.